fillika/input-phone-mask/README.md

 9 - it's any number
 [9] - it's only one nine
 ([98]9) - first two numbers only 9 or 8.
-([9]87) 22 - first nubmer only 9, second only 8, third only seven etc.
+([9]87) 22 - first number only 9, second only 8, third only seven etc.

 ## countryCode
 It's string or number.